 15. Humans have found a use for the piranha.

-You’ve heard the saying, fighting tooth and nail, right?
-Well, native cultures in South America have used and continue to use piranha teeth for both tools and weapons.
+Native cultures in South America have used and continue to use piranha teeth for both tools and weapons, and they are also caught for food.

 16. Careful if you are hoping to buy a piranha as a pet in an aquarium.